 10:15am-11:15am Securing Critical Minerals Supply Chains

-Abstract: China currently processes the overwhelming majority of key battery metals—70–95% of global lithium, cobalt, and related materials—and has tightened export controls on a broad range of lithium-ion battery technologies and equipment as of November 2025.
+Abstract: China currently processes the overwhelming majority of key metals—70–95% of global lithium, cobalt, and related materials—and has tightened export controls on a broad range of lithium-ion battery technologies and equipment.
 At the same time, Chinese firms have invested an estimated $143 billion in overseas EV and battery projects since 2014, and in 2024 for the first time spent more building supply chains abroad than at home, including new ventures in Africa and Latin America.
-In response, the EU, U.S., and others are rolling out “de-risking” strategies like the EU’s ReSourceEU plan, which may eventually obligate companies to cut dependence on Chinese inputs.
-For mineral-rich African and LAC countries, this convergence of Chinese outbound investment and Western diversification presents both opportunity and leverage—but also environmental, social, and governance risks.
+In response, the EU, U.S., and others are rolling out “de-risking” strategies like the EU’s ReSourceEU plan, which may eventually obligate companies to cut dependence on Chinese inputs, while the US is striking “minerals for peace” deals in Africa.
+For mineral-rich African and LAC countries, this convergence of Chinese outbound investment, Western diversification, and the AI economy presents both opportunity and leverage—but also environmental, social, and governance risks.

 This session will explore concrete cases in copper, manganese, lithium, and rare earth projects; host-country strategies to move up the value chain; and how African and LAC governments can coordinate standards, local-content rules, and green-industrial policies.
 The discussion will focus on how to turn critical mineral endowments into resilient, transparent, and climate-compatible supply chains rather than new forms of extractive dependency.